 Submit 3 sets of engineered plans and 2 sets of calculations.
-Indicate abandoned wells, septic systems and excavations on construction plans.
-Meet state requirements for accessibility for persons with disabilities.
-Submit 3 sets of plans signed by an architect or engineer.
+Indicate abandoned wells, septic systems and excavations on construction plans. Π Meet state requirements for accessibility for persons with disabilities. $\square$ Submit 3 sets of plans signed by an architect or engineer.
 Must comply with 2013 California Building Code Sec.
 2308 for conventional light-frame construction or submit 2 sets of engineered calculations.
 Maintain fire-resistive requirements at property lines.
 Obtain required permit from San Joaquin Valley Air Pollution Board.
 Calculations of free-standing carport Must comply with state energy requirements.
-Plans must be approved by the Tulare County Health Department.
-A path of travel, parking and common area must comply with requirements for access for persons with disabilities.
-Project is located in the flood zoneMinimum finished floor elevations requires Zone determination and finished floor elevation are based on the official FEMA NAVD vation converted to the equivalent NGVD 29 elevation using FEMA's established sion factor of 2.73.
-All accessible units required to be adaptable for the physically handicapped.
-Acceptable as submitted Arrange for an on-site inspection Acceptable as submittedImage Arrange for an on-site inspectionHazardous materials reportImage A demolition permit & deposit is required.
-School Development to be paid at school district office, need proof of payment prior to issuance.
+Plans must be approved by the Tulare County Health Department. Π A path of travel, parking and common area must comply with requirements for access for persons with disabilities. $\square$ Project is located in the flood zone \\\ \Minimum finished floor elevations requires \Flood Zone determination and finished floor elevation are based on the official FEMA NAVD 88 elevation converted to the equivalent NGVD 29 elevation using FEMA's established conversion factor of 2.73.